tarantool/docker/README.md

 ```

 This will open an interactive admin console on the running instance
 named `mytarantool`.
-You may safely detach from it anytime, the server
+You can safely detach from it anytime, the server
 will continue running.

 This `console` doesn't require authentication, because it uses a local
-unix socket in the container to connect to Tarantool.
-But it requires
+Unix socket in the container to connect to Tarantool.
+However, it requires
 you to have direct access to the container.

-If you need a remote console via TCP/IP, use `tarantoolctl` utility
+If you need to access a remote console via TCP/IP, use the `tarantoolctl` utility
 as explained [here](https://www.tarantool.io/en/doc/latest/reference/tarantoolctl/).

 ### Start a master-master replica set